Amerant Bank Arena: Boxing, mixed martial arts

 The arena has held boxing and mixed martial arts events such as EliteXC: Heat featuring the main event of Seth Petruzelli and Kimbo Slice took place on October 4, 2008.
 On February 15, 2009, a lightweight bout between Nate Campbell and Ali Funeka took place in the arena.

 Strikeforce MMA made their debut at the arena on January 30, 2010, with the Strikeforce: Miami event on Showtime.

 UFC on FX 3 took place at the arena on June 8, 2012.
 It was the first UFC event ever held at the arena.

 UFC Fight Night: Jacaré vs. Hermansson (also known as UFC Fight Night 150 or UFC on ESPN+ 8) took place at the arena on April 27, 2019.
 It was the first time UFC returned to the arena since 2012.

 The arena hosted an exhibition boxing match between Floyd Mayweather Jr. and John Gotti III, on June 11, 2023.

+On January 10, 2026, Real American Freestyle presented RAF 05 from the arena, an event that was broadcast live on Fox Nation.